ricsf2000/VolunteerEngine/README.md

 #### Configure Environment Variables

-Create a .env.local file in your project root and add your generated secret:
+Create a .env file in your project root and add your generated secret:

    `AUTH_SECRET=your-generated-secret-key-here`